noueilaty/ReduxSimpleStarter/README.md

-# A YouTube Replica built with React and Redux
+# A YouTube Clone built with React and Redux

 ###### Technologies Used:
 * React